hyrsh/homelab-rpi/mkdocs/docs/08_ansible/lp_ansible.md

 - write human readable syntax that invokes specific [modules](https://docs.ansible.com/ansible/2.9/user_guide/modules_intro.html)
 - let it run using a [playbook](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_intro.html)
 - the target host only has to be reachable by [SSH](https://www.ssh.com/academy/ssh)
-- the host only has to have [minimal packages installed](https://docs.ansible.com/ansible/latest/reference_appendices/python_3_support.html#using-python-3-on-the-managed-machines-with-commands-and-playbooks) an **no agent** (which is what I like)
+- the target host only has to have [minimal packages installed](https://docs.ansible.com/ansible/latest/reference_appendices/python_3_support.html#using-python-3-on-the-managed-machines-with-commands-and-playbooks) an **no agent** (which is what I like)

 <hr>